Nian-Jingqing/EEG_Processor/docs/getting-started.rst

 ----

 ===================================
-Open the BIDS Processor application
+Open the EEG Processor application
 ===================================

 - Navigate to the location of the 'EEG_processor.mlapp' file and make sure to open it with Matlab 2021a or later.